chihyangchen/ntu-experiments/modem-utilities/README.md

 ## modem-info.sh
 ### Description:
     Acquire the serving/neighbour cell info from target at command port
-    Loop if add delay -t argument and will auto record
+    Loop if add delay -t argument and will auto record delete the looping file in the current directory to stop if running in background.
 ### Command:
     [bash] ./modem-info.sh -i [interface] {-t [delay sec]}